 User Request User requested termination of service, for example with LCP Terminate or by logging out.
 Lost Carrier DCD was dropped on the port.
 Lost Service Service can no longer be provided; for example, user's connection to a host was interrupted.
 Idle Timeout Idle timer expired.
 Session Timeout Maximum session length timer expired.
 Admin Reset Administrator reset the port or session.

-Admin Reset Admin Reboot Administrator reset the port or session.
-Administrator is ending service on the NAS, for example prior to rebooting the NAS.
-Admin Reset Admin Reboot Port Error Administrator reset the port or session.
-Administrator is ending service on the NAS, for example prior to rebooting the NAS.
-NAS detected an error on the port which required ending the session.
+RFC 2866 June 2000 RADIUS Accounting Admin Reboot Administrator is ending service on the NAS, for example prior to rebooting the NAS.
+Port Error NAS detected an error on the port which required ending the session.

-RFC 2139

-RADIUS Accounting

 NAS Error NAS detected some error (other than on the port) which required ending the session.

-NAS Request NAS ended session for a non-error reason not otherwise listed here.

-NAS Reboot The NAS ended the session in order to reboot non-administratively ("crash").
+NAS ended session for a non-error reason not NAS Request otherwise listed here.
+The NAS ended the session in order to reboot NAS Reboot non-administratively ("crash").
 Port Unneeded NAS ended session because resource usage fell below low-water mark (for example, if a bandwidth-on-demand algorithm decided that the port was no longer needed).

-Port Preempted NAS ended session in order to allocate the port to a higher priority use.
+NAS ended session in order to allocate the Port Preempted port to a higher priority use.
 Port Suspended NAS ended session to suspend a virtual session.
 Service Unavailable NAS was unable to provide requested service.
 Callback NAS is terminating current session in order to perform callback for a new session.
 User Error Input from user is in error, causing termination of session.
 Host Request Login Host terminated session normally.